 Breakfast, lunch and dinner are provided for all boarders every day of the week.
 On weekdays, the Dining Hall also provides morning tea at recess and afternoon tea is served in the Boarding House.
 Meal times may change slightly on weekends due to other events, but at least three meals are provided every day.
-In Terms 1 and 4 we have a community BBQ every Saturday night.
+We have a community BBQ every Saturday evening, year round.